Iojjj/RoundedCornersBackgroundSpan/README.md

 * Shadow radius must be equal to text padding.
 * Prefer transparent colors for shadow.
 You can set shadow via code `TextView.setShadowLayer(padding, 0, 0, Color.TRANSPARENT);`.
 * You can't set transparent shadow color via XML.
 Use non-zero colors, for example, `#00000001`.
-* EntireTextBuilder is quite difficult to use because you need to add text separators on your own and calculate proper start and end background offsets.
-Prefer TextPartsBuilder instead.

 <br />